inviqa/kafka-consumer-go/tools/docs/advanced/testing.md

 In your integration tests, you will want to run the consumer and wait until any messages have been processed.
 This module provides a convenience function for doing this in its `test` package.

-This example shows how an integration test might look for a common type of consumer: one that forwards on events as HTTP requests to a 3rd party REST API.
-Generally, we may approach this by using a [`httptest` server](https://pkg.go.dev/net/http/httptest#example-Server) to record requests that our app sends, and publishing Kafka messages to the broker and running the consumer until they have been pushed to the test server as expected.
+This example shows how an integration test might look for a common type of consumer: one that forwards on messages from Kafka as HTTP requests to a 3rd party REST API.
+Generally, we may approach this by using a [`httptest` server](https://pkg.go.dev/net/http/httptest#example-Server) to record requests that our app sends, publishing test Kafka messages to the broker, and then running the consumer until they have been pushed to the test server as expected.

 ```go
 package integration